awrgold/Traffic_Control_DKE_Project_4/README.md

     Either way, there needs to be some way for cars to navigate a given space.
-    - Should we decide to do a level editor, the street objects that we can place/move around must have an edge/vertex attached to them, such that if we place objects in a location next to another, they automatically connect. ***OTHERWISE, A LEVEL EDITOR IS GOING TO BE EXTREMELY DIFFICULT IF NOT IMPOSSIBLE TO IMPLEMENT***
+    - Should we decide to do a level editor, the street objects that we can place/move around must have an edge/vertex attached to them, such that if we place objects in a location next to another, they automatically connect.